Can a Veteran Work While Receiving VA Disability?

 - Your employment is sheltered, e.g., you work at a friend’s company or at a company that provides “rehabilitation services, day treatment, training, and/or employment opportunities to individuals with disabilities.”

 This can be difficult to prove as the VA is very specific about what constitutes marginal employment.
 However, our team has decades of experience successfully handling TDIU claims.

 Still Have Questions?
 The Legal Team at Chisholm Chisholm & Kilpatrick LTD Can Help.

 If the VA denied your application for benefits or proposed to stop or reduce your benefits, call Chisholm Chisholm & Kilpatrick LTD. We may be able to help you appeal your denial.
-We offer free consultations to determine if we can assist you with your VA disability case.
+We offer free consultations to determine if our veteran law practice can assist you with your VA disability case.